junmin-Chang/smol-gpu/README.md

 An educational implementation of a parallel processor in system-verilog.

-The [Intro to GPU Architecture](#intro-to-gpu-architecture) chapter is a short write-up on the theoretical basics needed to understand the GPU implemented in this repository.An rv32i inspired ISA, SIMT GPU implementation in system-verilog.
+The [Intro to GPU Architecture](#intro-to-gpu-architecture) chapter is a short write-up on the theoretical basics needed to understand the GPU implemented in this repository.

 If you want to set up the simulation on your machine, see [Simulation](#simulation) and [Project Structure](#project-structure).